dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.1.8
+- New:     Tag "three-columns" added to style.css.
+- Fixed:   Fix jQuery code used to add tr tags in main-backend.js.
+Improves compatibility with 3rd party code.
+- Removed: Unnecessary placeholder theme options removed.

 Version 1.1.7
-- New:     Variable $thinkup_general_fixedlayoutswitch used to assign responsive layouy for default settings.
+- New:     Variable $thinkup_general_fixedlayoutswitch used to assign responsive layout for default settings.
 - Updated: Theme now displays responsive layout on default settings.
 - Removed: Variable $thinkup_general_responsiveswitch was used to set fixed layout by default.